mui/material-ui/docs/pages/blog/2021-q1-update.md

   Note that with the other components, only the `sx` prop is available.

 - ⚓️ We have introduced a new release line: `v4.x.x-deprecations.x`.
-  This release line is synchronized with the latest version of v4 and includes actionable deprecations to ease the migration to v5.
+  This release line is kept in sync with the latest version of v4 and includes actionable deprecations to ease the migration to v5.

 ### Advanced components

-We have primarily focused on the data grid components.
-We have fixed a lot of bugs but also delivered new features.
+We have primarily focused on the data grid components, fixing a lot of bugs, but also delivering new features.

 #### Date Picker

 The date picker is at the border between the advanced components and the design system realms.

 - 📚 We have fixed the generation of the API pages.
-  You can now find all the props supported by all the public pickers components, e.g. [DatePicker](https://next.material-ui.com/api/date-picker/).
+  We now document all the props supported by the public pickers components, e.g. [DatePicker](https://next.material-ui.com/api/date-picker/).
-- ⚙️ We have mostly focused on addressing the technical debt present on the pickers components (ported from `@materal-ui/pickers`).
+- ⚙️ We have mostly focused on addressing the technical debt present in the picker components (ported from `@materal-ui/pickers`).

 #### Data Grid

-- 🔄 We have started to bring the support for [lazy-loading](/components/data-grid/rows/#infinite-loading).
+- 🔄 We have started to bring support for [lazy-loading](/components/data-grid/rows/#infinite-loading).
-- ⬇️ We have introduced the support for [CSV export](/components/data-grid/export/#csv-export).
+- ⬇️ We have introduced support for [CSV export](/components/data-grid/export/#csv-export).

   <img src="/static/blog/2021-q1-update/csv-export.png" alt="" style="width: 523px; margin-bottom: 16px;" />

 - ♿️ We have fixed a couple of accessibility issues (more in progress).
 - 🌏 We have introduced the support for [custom locales](/components/data-grid/localization/).
-- 🚨 We have started to work on breaking changes to reach a stable stage.
+- 🚨 We have started to work on breaking changes to reach a stable state.
 - 💾 We have extended the support of @material-ui/core to handle v4 and v5 at the same time.
   In the future, we might desynchronize the release version of _mui/material-ui_ and _mui/material-ui-x_.
   For Material-UI X, we will likely need to release breaking changes at a higher frequency: every six months.